TELOS-syslab/MerlinOSDI26AE/README.md

 - Full reproduction is available but expensive in CPU time, memory, and storage.
 - The scripts are resumable and skip completed results when possible.
-- No private datasets are required; all large traces are publicly available.
+- No private datasets are required; all large datasets are publicly available.
 - The installation scripts use `sudo apt`, `sudo make install`, and Docker.